 All of my posts have been about downsizing, de-cluttering and simplifying.
-I live with less and i love it.
-So why would I do the opposite — reversing minimalism and go bigger?
+I live with less and I love it.
+So why would I do the opposite — reversing minimalism and going bigger?

 I’m about to reverse some of my minimalism